 To make sure the EFWK doesn't overload the managed system or SAP Solution Manager, a resource management was put into place.
 This way the RFC destinations and work processes used by the EFWK are restricted.

 The Resource Manager starts the main extractor via a local RFC call (RFC destination NONE).
 This local RFC call blocks one dialog workprocess.
 In the main extractor the suitable call to the managed system is made, if the resource cap for this RFC destination is not used yet.

 While the extractor in the managed system collects the data, the local Dialog RFC might be rolled out to free the local resource for other extractors.
 When the extractor delivers the required data the DIA RFC is rolled in again the data is processed by the extractor framework.

 The resource cap defines the maximal number of extractors, which can run in parallel and using the same RFC Destination.

 All work list items are stored on a global work list in table E2E_ACTIVE_WLI.
 In each run of the Resource Manager the due work list items are added to the current work list.

-From the current work list the work list items are injected, if the resource cap allows it.
-If a work list item couldn't be injected it stays on the current work list.
-The resource pool injection runs thru several injection passes.
-Between each injection pass is a wait state, this should allow resources to become available again.
+From the current work list, the work list items are injected if the resource cap allows it.
+If a work list item couldn't be injected, it stays on the current work list.
+The resource pool injection runs through several injection passes.
+Between each injection pass is a wait state which should allow resources to become available again.
 The resource pool injection will try to inject a work list item for a defined amount of injection passes.
 The amount of injection passes is configurable.

-If a work list item couldn't be injected it is sent back to the global work list and the priority for this work list item is raised by 1.
+If a work list item could not be injected, it is sent back to the global work list and the priority for this work list item is raised by one.